TheRealCodeBeard/ServerlessTwitterBot/STEP6.md

 GitHub helpfully presents a collection of standard workflow templates for you to use.
 For today we are going to skip this and click 'Set up a workflow yourself' in the top right.
 The awesome [Ben](https://github.com/benc-uk) has kindly provided a template for us to use.
 The GitHub actions platform is so rich that taking you through every part would just take too long.
 So I am short cutting it to the one template for this tutorial.

+## The workflow YAML file

+You can find the workflow.yml file in this repo. [workflow.yml](https://github.com/TheRealCodeBeard/ServerlessTwitterBot/blob/master/workflow.yml).
+There are a few pieces of this you will need to update to relate to your functions app.